takezoe/gitbucket-maven-repository-plugin/README.md

 - Host: Hostname of GitBucket
 - Port: SSH port configured in GitBucket system settings
-- Path: `/repo/releases` or `/repo/snapshots`
+- Path: `/maven/releases` or `/maven/snapshots`

 ### Installation

-Run `sbt assembly` and copy generated `/target/scala-2.12/gitbucket-registry-plugin-assembly-1.0.0.jar` to `~/.gitbucket/plugins/` (If the directory does not exist, create it by hand before copying the jar).
+Run `sbt package` and copy generated `/target/scala-2.12/gitbucket-maven-repository-plugin_2.12-1.0.0.jar` to `~/.gitbucket/plugins/` (If the directory does not exist, create it by hand before copying the jar).